Torsors on loop groups and the Hitchin fibration: Reductive group schemes and the Hitchin fibration

 \begin{prop} For a reductive group $G$ over a scheme $S$ with Lie algebra $\fg$, if $\sR(G)$ has no torsion residue characteristics, then $\fg\!\sslash\!
 G$ is of formation compatible with base change and \'{e}tale locally on $S$ an affine space of relative dimension $\rk(G)$. \end{prop}

 We will refine the compatibility with base change aspect of \Cref{prop:base-change-for-g//G} in \eqref{eqn:greg-gerbe} below.

 \begin{proof} We work \'{e}tale locally to assume that $G$ is split.
-The claims then follow from \cite{AFV18}*{Prop.~10 (with Rem.~8)}, which provides an isomorphism between $\fg\!\sslash\!
+The claims then follow from \cite{AFV18}*{Proposition 10 (with Remark 8)}, which provides an isomorphism between $\fg\!\sslash\!
 G$ and a Kostant section $\cS \subset \fg$ that is an affine space of relative dimension $\rk(G)$ and commutes with base change (see also \S\ref{pp:Kostant-section}). \end{proof}

-\brem The combination of \Cref{adj} and \Cref{prop:base-change-for-g//G} implies that for a root-smooth reductive group $G$ over a scheme $S$ such that $\sR(G)$ has no torsion residue characteristics and a maximal $S$-torus $T \subset G$ with Lie algebra $\ft \subset \fg$ and Weyl group $W \ce N_G(T)/T$, the formation of $\ft/W$ commutes with arbitrary base change---this reproves \cite{Dem73}*{Cor.~on p.~296}. \erem
+\brem The combination of \Cref{adj} and \Cref{prop:base-change-for-g//G} implies that for a root-smooth reductive group $G$ over a scheme $S$ such that $\sR(G)$ has no torsion residue characteristics and a maximal $S$-torus $T \subset G$ with Lie algebra $\ft \subset \fg$ and Weyl group $W \ce N_G(T)/T$, the formation of $\ft/W$ commutes with arbitrary base change---this reproves \cite{Dem73}*{Corollaire sur la page 296}. \erem

 \bq For a reductive group $G$ over a scheme $S$, its Lie algebra $\fg$, and an $S$-scheme $S'$, is the map $\kg_{S'}\!\sslash\!
 G_{S'} \ra (\kg\!\sslash\!
 G)_{S'}$ always a universal homeomorphism? \eq